sg-crest A Singapore Government Agency Website

 2. Fill in the online form.

-3. Save your work and choose whether you wish to verify your application at the FJC or an PSC.
+3. Save your work and choose whether you wish to verify your application at the Family Justice Courts or a PSC.

-• You will have to bring the documents you are relying on to the FJC or PSC, so that they can be checked or filed together with your application, if required.
+• You will have to bring the documents you are relying on to the Family Justice Courts or PSC, so that they can be checked or filed together with your application, if required.

 Note: For step-by-step instructions, refer to the iFAMS user guide for VAA protective order application (PDF, 1062 KB).